surisagar900/figma-to-react-mcp/README.md

 ### 1. `design_to_code`

-Converts Figma designs to React components and creates GitHub PRs.
+Converts Figma designs to **React TypeScript components** and creates GitHub PRs.

+**What you get**:

+- React functional component with TypeScript
+- Responsive CSS styles
+- Proper component structure and props
+- Automatic GitHub branch and PR creation

 **Example usage in Cursor**: